ecerroni/apollo-connector-kit/README.md

 `yarn start`

-## Run single server
+## Run a single server
-You may also run server separately
+You may also run servers separately

 ### VUE
 from the project's root folder